 is a professor in the Department of Economics at Seoul National University

 and the director of the Center for Distributive Justice.
 His research and teaching interests are in distributive justice, income distribution and inequality, social choice and voting, and fair allocation theory.
-He has taught recently Microeconomics, Public Finance, and Political Economy at both graduate and undergraduate levels.
+He teaches Microeconomics, Public Finance, Political Economy, and Economics and Philosophy.

 The Death of Kim Jong Il: Now What?
 By John Delury and Chung-in Moon